brandonlieng/lipid-heatmaps/README.md

 -p, --pad           if set, pads the heatmap with N carbon/DB values between
                     min/max

+-f F, --font F      the desired font to use when plotting (default: 'Arial')

+-l L, --labelsize L the desired font size to use for plot labels (default: 12)
 ```

 Arguments in square brackets are optional.